jimbobbennett/MobileAppsOfTomorrow-Lab/Workshop/4-CreateLoginPage.md

 We'll be using the [MVVM design pattern](https://docs.microsoft.com/xamarin/xamarin-forms/enterprise-application-patterns/mvvm/?WT.mc_id=mobileappsoftomorrow-workshop-jabenn) for these pages as it is a simple way to get started and is baked in to Xamarin.Forms.

-## 1. Create the Login Page
+## 1. Creating the Login Page

-We are going to create a `ContentPage`, a Xamarin.Forms control that contains some form of content, normally a layout control containing other controls.
+We are going to create a `Xamarin.Forms.ContentPage`, a Xamarin.Forms control that contains some form of content, normally a layout control containing other controls.

 1. (PC) In the Visual Studio Solution Explorer, right-click **HappyXamDevs** > **Add** > **New Item...**